gurmuki/Offsetter/README.md

 Currently, all input shapes must be DXF profile entities.
 The input used by non-uniform offsetting requires the first profile to represent the part outline and the second the tool outline.
 The latter must be centered at the origin (0,0).

-A variety of test data resides in TestData.zip.
 Debugging output is configured via the file data\config.json.

 Test data reside in TestData.zip (as opposed to individual repository files) to limit repository size/pollution.